-The Academy and its Trustees do not act as the Custodian Trustees of any other Charity with the exception of Stuart Roden for The Unlocking Potential charity.
+The Academy and its Trustees do not act as the Custodian Trustees of any other Charity.

 AUDITOR

 In so far as the Trustees are aware:

 - there is no relevant audit information of which the Charitable Company's auditor is unaware; and - the Trustees have taken all steps that they ought to have taken to make themselves aware of any relevant audit information and to establish that the auditor is aware of that information.